 Nutritional Value of Pineapple Per 100g

-A single cup of pineapple chunks (165g) is a nutritional powerhouse, offering a modest 50 calories, 0.5 g of protein, 13 g of carbohydrates, and a minimal 0.1g of fat.
+A single cup of pineapple chunks (100 g) is a nutritional powerhouse, offering a modest 50 calories, 0.5 g of protein, 13 g of carbohydrates, and a minimal 0.1g of fat.
 Beyond its caloric content, pineapple stands out as an exceptional source of vitamin C, contributing to overall immune health and providing antioxidant benefits.
 Here’s an overview of the nutritional value of pineapple:

 Nutrient | Amount per 100g |